prometheus-operator/prometheus-operator/Documentation/rbac.md

 In order for the Prometheus Operator to work in an RBAC based authorization environment, a `ClusterRole` with access to all the resources the Operator requires for the Kubernetes API needs to be created.
 This section is intended to describe, why the specified rules are required.

-Here is a ready to use yaml definition of a `ClusterRole` that can be used to start the Prometheus Operator:
+Here is a ready to use manifest of a `ClusterRole` that can be used to start the Prometheus Operator:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1alpha1